dotnet/aspnetcore/test/WebSites/RazorViewEngineOptionsWebsite/wwwroot/readme.md

 RazorViewEngineOptionsWebSite
 ===

-This web site illustrates use cases for `RazorViewEngineOptions.FileSystem`.
+This web site illustrates use cases for `RazorViewEngineOptions.FileProvider`.